Zigong asked: “What do you think of me?” Confucius said: “You’re a vessel.” “What sort of vessel?” “A precious sacrificial vessel.” (1) (2)

 Just because someone asks you a straight question, it doesn’t necessarily mean that they want you to give them a straight answer.
 Consider the possible reasons they may be raising the question before blurting out an answer and having to hastily correct yourself like Confucius does in this passage.

-If though it may sound a tad insulting in English, Confucius is merely riffing on the same theme he talks about in Chapter 12 of Book 2 of the Analects in which he famously says, “A leader isn’t a mere utensil.” [「君子不器。]
+If though it may sound a tad insulting in English, Confucius is merely riffing on the same theme he talks about in 2.12 of the Analects in which he famously says, “A leader isn’t a vessel.” [「君子不器。]

 Zigong was one of Confucius’s most faithful followers.
 Indeed, such was his devotion that he spent six years living near the sage’s tomb following his death – twice as long as the conventional mourning period.
 It’s reasonable to assume, therefore, that he took this comment from the sage in his stride.